li-ronghui/li-ronghui.github.io/_pages/about.md

 ---

-I am currently a third-year Ph.D. candidate at Tsinghua University, supervised by Prof. [Xiu Li](https://thusigsiclab.github.io/thu.github.io/).
+I am currently a last year Ph.D. candidate at Tsinghua University, supervised by Prof. [Xiu Li](https://thusigsiclab.github.io/thu.github.io/).
 I was fortunate to be a visiting student at MMLAB@NTU, where I worked with Prof. [Ziwei Liu](https://liuziwei7.github.io/index.html) on the intersection of MLLM and human motion.
 Earlier in my Ph.D. journey, I had the opportunity to explore digital human modeling under the kind guidance of Prof. [Yebin Liu](http://www.liuyebin.com/).
 My research interests lie in <strong>human motion and interaction synthesis, motion modeling, generative models, and embodied AI</strong>.